AC Service Maintenance for Summer

 It is getting hot and it is going to get hotter.
 Have you had your air conditioner checked out for the hot summer months?
 If you don’t have it serviced now, you might find yourself uncomfortable and broke with a major AC system repair.

 An air conditioner is engineered to withstand abuse and keep on running.
-For this reason, you might become complacent about maintenance.
-But like a car air conditioner, your home air conditioner needs regular tune-ups to run properly.
+For this reason, you might become complacent about AC maintenance.
+But like your car, your home air conditioner system needs regular tune-ups to run properly.

 Bottom line?
-Service maintenance contracts can and will save you money in the long run.
+HVAC service maintenance contracts can and will save you money in the long run.